-Arriving on March 25, 2007.
+Arrived on March 25, 2007.

 Our trip started on Sunday morning with a 300-km drive from Tallinn to Riga.
 We started at nine o’clock.
-As it was Sunday, the roads were quite empty and we managed to be in Riga even earlier than needed.
+As it was Sunday, the roads were quite empty, and we managed to be in Riga even earlier than needed.
 We parked the car in the long-term car park at Riga airport (it costs 25 LVL a week).

 We landed in Muscat at 2 AM.
 Seeb International Airport is small but efficient.
 First, we had to buy a visa.
-We stood in the queue at the money exchange because we had read earlier that you need to pay for a visa in the local currency, the Omani Rial.
+We stood in the queue at the money exchange because we had read earlier that you must pay for a visa in the local currency, the Omani Rial.
 Happily, it came out that currency exchange also takes money for the visa – no need to fill any blanks – a single entry visa was issued for a month.

-The trip continues to Muscat and Mutrah
+The trip continues to Muscat and Mutrah.